stephvp1172/DNSCGroup19Fall2022/README.md

 ### **Quantitative Analysis**

 - **Metrics used to evaluate your final model (AUC and AIR)**
-  - AUC (Area Under the Curve) - This shows us the measurements for the entire area under the ROC curve (see definition below).
+  - AUC (Area Under the Curve) - This shows us the measurements for the entire area under the ROC curve.
 The AUC provides us with a measure of the performance of our model when given the tree depth.
   - AIR (Adverse Impact Ratio) - This is a metric of discrimination that shows us what is the rate of positive outcomes for protected groups to the rate of protected outcomes for our controlled group.

 - **State the final values**